Orthopaedic doctors and surgeons typically treat broken bones using one or more of the following methods:

 HBOT involves breathing 100% pure oxygen at greater-than-normal atmospheric pressures.
 The extra oxygen combined with the pressure conditions increases the oxygen-carrying capacity of the blood.
-This allows every single tissue in the body to become saturated with it.

-In particular, additional oxygen increases production of osteoblasts and osteoclasts, the cells vital for bone growth, healing and the removal of old, dead bone.
 Numerous animal studies have demonstrated that osteoblasts and osteoclasts are exquisitely reactive to increased oxygen.
 In 2007, D. Wu et al conducted an experiment for Connective Tissue Research, investigating in vitro the effects of hyperbaric oxygen on osteoblasts, the cells responsible for synthesising bone.
 They observed that HBOT stimulated proliferation of osteoblasts, providing direct cellular evidence that HBOT is effective for fracture healing and bone growth.

 For instance, David Beckham fractured his foot on the pitch.
 Despite an estimated recovery time of 7 weeks, Beckham completed a course of HBOT sessions and was back on the pitch in just 3.
 Wales and Crystal Palace player Joe Ledley broke his leg 3 weeks before the UEFA European Championship.
 Despite an estimated recovery time of 7-9 weeks, Ledley received hyperbaric oxygen therapy sessions and was able to play in the first game of the championship.